 – Proverbs 1:7 (ESV)

-Notice the contrast: fools reject wisdom not because they lack intelligence, but because they resist being taught.
+The contrast cuts deep: fools reject wisdom not because they lack intelligence, but because they resist being taught.
 Humility is the doorway to knowledge.

 Verses About Asking God for Wisdom